 What is Dún Laoghaire Rathdown Public Participation Network?

-Dún Laoghaire Rathdown Public Participation Network (DLR PPN) is an independent umbrella network of community & voluntary, environmental and social inclusion groups active within the county.
+Our main aim is to facilitate communication between community groups and the local authority.
+This includes supporting community groups to take part in decisions made by the local authority.
 The PPN is the main link through which the local authority connects with these groups, in addition to usual consultation processes carried out by the local authority.

 Public Participation Networks were introduced through the Local Government Act (2014).
 DLR PPN is run through a collaboration between local volunteer-led organisations and Dun Laoghaire Rathdown County Council.